jkak/orangeS/c1/readme.md

 # 00001f0 0000 0000 0000 0000 0000 0000 0000 aa55
 # 0000200
 ```
-the end flag of MBR is 0X55AA.
+the end flag of MBR is 0x55AAH.
 sector[510] == 0X55.    # low  byte
 sector[511] == 0XAA,    # high byte
-also see the 'Hello,', 'world' in boot.bin under **vim**.
+also see the 'Hello,', 'world' in boot.bin under vim.
 WORD: '6f2c' -> 'o,'; '776f' -> 'wo',

-so, under the vim -b and xxd cmd, the binary WORD data is sequenced by location. but the high byte adead the lower byte.
+so, under the vim -b and xxd cmd, the binary WORD data is sequenced by location. but the high byte ahead the lower byte.

 ```shell
 # if you want hexdump sequnce like vim -b. use option below: